SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 Conclusion

 This technical write-up covers the concept of SQL mixed mode authentication enable.
 Furthermore, it also includes an explanation of what this mode is and how it can cause challenges for the users.
-After understanding the possible challenges, we have suggested a few troubleshooting ways that will allow the users to resolve the issues effectively.
+After understanding the possible challenges, we have suggested a few troubleshooting ways.
+These will allow the users to resolve the issues with SQL Server mixed authentication mode configure effectively.

 author